bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/getting-started-dev.md

 ### Building Images

-When you are ready to build an image and push it to a registry, navigate to the GitLab project page and look for the `Packages and Registries` menu link.
+When you are ready to turn your app into an image and push it to a registry, navigate to the GitLab project page and look for the `Packages and Registries` menu link.
 Click on `Container Registry` and look for the CLI commands to login to the registry, build (and tag) the image, and push it.

 !!! example "Example CLI commands"